-Incorporating a library service, nursery or other social or cultural activity that enhances social integration within the proposed public service hub will be supported.
-The provision of an accessible, inclusive spaces for people of all incomes and backgrounds, that promote wider social cohesion - such as libraries or nurseries - is key to a successful local community.
+The incorporation of a library service, nursery or other social or cultural activity that enhances social integration will be supported within the proposed public service hub.
+The provision of accessible, inclusive spaces for people of all incomes and backgrounds, that promote wider social cohesion - such as libraries or nurseries - is key to a successful local community.